MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/dclocater-performance-counters.md

 > [!IMPORTANT]
 > Windows Server 2025 is in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-DC location refers to the algorithm by which a client machine finds a suitable domain controller.
+DC location refers to the algorithm the client machine uses to find a suitable domain controller (DC).
 DC location is a critical baseline functionality in all enterprise environments.

-DC location in Windows can operate in two basic modes:
+DC location in Windows operates in two basic modes:

 - DNS-based discovery
 - NetBIOS-based discovery

-Beginning with Windows Server 2025, Active Directory Domain Services (AD DS) and Lightweight Directory Services (LDS) feature three new domain controller locater performance counter sets:
+Starting with Windows Server 2025 (preview), Active Directory Domain Services (AD DS) and Lightweight Directory Services (LDS) feature the following three new domain controller locater performance counter sets:

 - DC Locater (Client)
 - DC Locater (DC)
 - DC Locater (Netlogon)

+You can access these performance counters at Performance Monitor.

 ## DC Locater (Client)

 DC Locater (Client) measures per process running on the local client machine.
-Requests can be broken down based on what flags are being set, for example, requests per second, GC required, KDC required, and so on.
+You can break down requests based on which flags you set, such as requests per second, GC required, KDC required, and so on.
 Examples of available counters include Average Failure Latency (secs), Average Success Latency (secs), Failures/sec, Successes/sec, and Total Active Site Name Queries/sec.

 The following table shows the client counters that can be added when running DC Locater (Client), type of counter (flag or request), and notes on output.